istopwg/pwg-books/ippguide/print-jobs.md

   for the Job.

 > Note: The [IANA IPP registry](https://www.iana.org/assignments/ipp-registrations/ipp-registrations.xml#ipp-registrations-4)
-> lists all of the registered strings for the "job-state-reasons" attribute.
+> lists all of the registered keyword strings for the "job-state-reasons"
+> attribute.
+All strings are in English but can be localized using message
+> catalogs provided by each Printer.

 Page counts are recorded in the following attributes: